 yellow would be

-Yellow, yellow-orange, and yellow-green together represent one set of analogues.
+Yellow, yellow-orange, and yellow-green together represent one set of three analogues.

 Complimentary colors are located directly across from each other on the color wheel.